 Body Acne 101: How to Reduce Back and Chest Acne

-Dealing with chest and back acne?
+Dealing with chest, back or shoulder acne?
 You’re not the only one.
-Although these breakouts are uncomfortable and difficult to manage, there are certain steps you can take to help reduce these blemishes.
-We spoke with board-certified dermatologist and Skincare.com consultant, Dr. Lisa Ginn, to get the official how-to.
+Although these body breakouts can be uncomfortable and difficult to manage, there are steps you can take to minimize and prevent them.
+We spoke with board-certified dermatologist and Skincare.com consultant, Lisa Ginn, M.D., to get the official how-to of banishing body acne.

 Aside from cleansing the skin immediately after a workout, there are a few other measures you can take to reduce body breakouts.
-Before we dive right in, it’s important to understand the difference between the skin on the face and then skin elsewhere on the body.
-“With the skin on your face, the dermal layer is 1-2 millimeters thick,” Ginn says.
+Before we dive right in, it’s important to understand the difference between the skin on the face and the skin on the body.
+“With the skin on your face, the dermal layer is one to two millimeters thick,” Dr. Ginn says.
 “On your back, this layer is up to an inch thick.
 Here, the hair follicle is sitting in deeper skin, making it harder to get to.”
-To address these breakouts, she likes to use topical products formulated with sulfur, but warns not to use this solution on your face as it can be very drying.
-As well, look for common acne-fighting ingredients like benzoyl peroxide and salicylic acid.
-However, Dr. Ginn warns, “Benzoyl peroxide can stain your clothes, so be careful.”
-From there, she likes to use vitamin A preparations.
+To address these breakouts, she likes to use topical products formulated with sulfur.
+Other back and body acne-fighting treatments to look for are benzoyl peroxide and salicylic acid, but “benzoyl peroxide can stain your clothes, so be careful.”

 Dr. Ginn made a point to note that body breakouts typically only occur on the back and chest.
 “It’s rare to see it elsewhere,” she says.
 “If you do, see a dermatologist.”

 Editor’s Note: Acne-fighting ingredients like salicylic acid and benzoyl peroxide can make the skin more sensitive to sunlight.
-Be sure to apply a broad-spectrum sunscreen every day, and reapply at least once every two hours or immediately after swimming or sweating.
-Up the ante on sun protection by wearing protective clothing as well as a wide-brimmed hat and sunglasses, seeking shade, and avoiding peak sun hours.
+Be sure to apply a non-comedogenic broad-spectrum sunscreen every day, and reapply at least once every two hours or immediately after swimming or sweating.
+Up the ante on sun protection by wearing protective clothing, as well as a wide-brimmed hat and sunglasses, and avoiding peak sun hours.
 Here are our favorite sunscreens for every skin type.